Brockwell Lido: History

 In 2001, the Evian logo was painted on the pool floor in a sponsorship deal worth £110,000.
 In 2005, £500,000 was awarded from the Heritage Lottery Fund as part of the £2.5 million redevelopment.

-2001 was also the year BLU were officially formed as a pressure group to save the Lido.
-With the backing of over 1000 local Lido lovers and swimmers, they demonstrated to Lambeth council the passion that the 'local' people and community had for their Lido.
-Lambeth brought in Consultants and public meetings were held to establish the best solution to save and preserve the Lido for future generations.
-A Brockwell Lido Steering Group was created with three of the six stakeholders coming from BLU.
+2001 was also the year Brockwell Lido Users Group were officially formed as a pressure group to save the lido.

-In 2003 Fusion Lifestyle won the competitive tender from Lambeth Council to refurbish Brockwell Lido and create an all year round leisure complex at the site.
+In 2003 Fusion Lifestyle won the competitive tender from Lambeth Council to refurbish the lido and create an all year round leisure complex at the site.
 A newly built gym, spa and fitness studios were constructed over four years and the newly expanded Brockwell Lido site was reopened in October 2007.